Amaliegade 13: Niels Gundersen and Andreas Lund

-In 1762, it was home to around one hundred people lived in the complex.
-Lund, who also owned a property in Pilestræde, lived with his family in one of the apartments in the ground floor of the cross wing.
-Anna Fischer, whose husband, Admiral Olfert Fas Fischer, gad died the previous year, lived with her nine children, two maids and a servant in the two apartments on the first floor of the main wing.
+In 1762, it was home to around one hundred residents.
+Lund, who also owned a property in Pilestræde, resided with his family in one of the apartments in the ground floor of the cross wing.
+Anna Fischer, whose husband, Admiral Olfert Fas Fischer, had died the previous year, lived with her nine children, two maids and a servant in the two apartments on the first floor of the main wing.
 One of the children was the then 16 years old naval cadet Olfert Fischer.

 Danneskiold-Samsøe, Meincke and Fix

 On 17 December 1763, Lund sold the property to Postmaster-General Frederik Christian Danneskiold-Samsøe (1722-1778) who immediately converted it into a suitable townhouse.
-The Mezzaninewas heightened into a full floor and the saddle roof was replaced by a Mansard roof.
+The mezzanine was heightened into a full floor and the saddle roof was replaced by a mansard roof.
 Danneskiold-Samsøe resided on the first and second floors, the attic contained the maids' rooms and the kitchen was located in the basement.
 The ground floor was a separate apartment which was either rented out or put at the disposal of a member of the family.
 The rear wing with apartments and the stable wing were demolished and two six-bay side wings were built in their place.
 The one to the left contained stabling for seven horses, a remise for a single carriage and two toilets.
 The one to the right contained a remise and storage space for firewood.

 Danneskiold-Samsøe died on 26 March 1778 in Copenhagen.
 His widow kept the house in Amaliegade for a couple of years but sold it to Lorentz Angel Meincke on 23 March 1782 for 16,000 Danish rigsdaler.
 Johan Leonhard Fix (1735-1807) purchased the building in 1787.
 He had just moved to Copenhagen after serving as governor of Danish India.